How Fast Is 5G Home Internet?

 5G home internet is a relatively new type of internet service that gets you Wi-Fi access over a fixed wireless connection drawing from 5G mobile networks.

 The term “5G” means it’s the fifth generation of wireless technology.
-5G is most often used for cell phones, but 5G internet carriers like Verizon, T-Mobile, and Starry have also developed services that deliver 5G broadband internet competitive with what you get from more traditional internet providers.
+5G is most often used for cell phones, but 5G internet carriers like Verizon and T-Mobile have also developed services that deliver 5G broadband internet competitive with what you get from more traditional internet providers.

 Although 5G coverage is mostly limited to major cities and urban areas (for now at least), 5G internet is growing in popularity among netizens in hundreds of major cities because of its solid 5G speeds and lower costs than many cable internet and fiber-optic internet options.
 It also does away with the price-gouging tactics commonly associated with more traditional internet providers—no need to worry about confusing promo prices, extra fees, or annual contracts.